This post is part of the series 'Roslyn Analyzers'. Be sure to check out the rest of the blog posts of the series!

 </Project>

-Your package should now include all the DLLs, so Roslyn can load them!
-Note that if multiple analyzers reference the same package at different versions, you may have errors at runtime.
-One solution would be to use ILRepack to merge assemblies and remove the dependency.
+Your package now includes all required DLLs, so Roslyn can load them.
+Note that if multiple analyzers reference the same package at different versions, you may encounter errors at runtime.
+One solution is to use ILRepack to merge assemblies and eliminate the dependency.

 Do you have a question or a suggestion about this post?
 Contact me!